stevewalson/pin-codes/README.md

 # pin-codes
+The repository contains:

-A list of different pin codes combinations and the python code used to make them
+List of different pin codes combinations
+Python code used to make them